 The five themes are interconnected and provide a framework to examine those areas that significantly affect quality of care.

 When incidents do occasionally occur, we make every effort to respond quickly and effectively.
-We dedicate appropriate resource to both individual events and also any broader issues that might also arise.
+We dedicate appropriate resource to both individual events and also any broader issues which may also arise.
 We share relevant information and lessons learnt both within our own organisation and with the NHS and other independent sector hospitals.

 Care Quality Commission (CQC)